majestic53/nesl/readme.md

 #### On Debian-based systems

-Update apt and install the following packages:
+Install the libraries using apt:

 ```
 sudo apt-get install libsdl2-dev